Overview

 Entry and Exit Protocol

-- Bow to the coat of arms above the judge's chair
+- Bow: A slight bow to the royal coat of arms above the judge's bench signifies respect for the authority of the court.

 Speaking in Court